Fusion4Energy/gitronics/README.md

 # gitronics
- Automatically build an MCNP from a set of files.
+ A tool to manage and automatically build an MCNP model from a set of files.
+Moreover, this could be further expanded to other MC codes.